fp-m/fpm-embedded/pico/flashfs/readme.txt

 When SD card is present, run MOUNT SD: to enable it.
 Command MOUNT without arguments shows a list of active filesystems.

+Command line editing is evailable, with a history of one line.
+Use Up arrow or ^P to recall the previous command from history.
+Use Left or Right arrows, or ^B/^F, to move cursor one character to the left or right.
+Use Home or End keys, or ^A/^E, to move cursor to the beginning or to the end of the line.